 Cathay Pacific was unique amongst Asian carriers in that it has cabin crew based in major gateways in the United States, namely, in San Francisco, Los Angeles and New York.
 These bases have all been established relatively recently.
 The San Francisco base was established first in 2006, while the New York base was the latest base to be established, in 2013.

-While this is unconventional, the intention of the US crew bases was done to keep a lid on costs by saving on expensive outport hotels for Hong Kong-based crews and to provide the airline with flexibility in the event that crew members end up sick during layovers.
+While this is unconventional, the intention of opening US crew bases was to keep a lid on costs by saving on expensive outport hotels for Hong Kong-based crews.
 Furthermore, management could save on not having to pay Cathay’s well-compensated senior Hong Kong-based crews on certain North American flight sectors.

 Cathay Pacific Boeing 777-300ER First Class

 All US-based crews typically operated specific frequencies of flights to New York, San Francisco and Los Angeles.
 For example, New York-based crews would only operate CX841 from New York to Hong Kong and CX830 on the return.
-US-based crews typically don’t fly with Hong Kong-based crews, but occasionally the bases do mix, but only really ever in Economy.
+US-based crews typically don’t fly with Hong Kong-based crews, but occasionally the bases do mix across all cabins.

 Unfortunately, it appears that the costs of having overseas crew bases outweighed the benefits, and the airline has sent a memo announcing the closure of these bases effective June of this year.
 Following significant losses in 2017, Cathay has been attempting to cut personnel costs under its “Time to Win” strategy and prior to this had shuttered crew bases in Toronto and Vancouver.